-As January finally takes a bow and CVS aisles are steadily filling up with cheesy candy and stuffed animals, it’s probably time to start thinking about Valentine’s Day.
+As CVS aisles are officially filled up with cheesy candy and stuffed animals, it’s probably time to start thinking about Valentine’s Day.
 The holiday’s origins are a bit unusual: Ancient Romans would sacrifice animals during the mid-February Feast of Lupercalia and later they’d smack women with the hides of the animals they just murdered — because, of course, this would make them fertile.
 It’s since evolved into a day celebrating love, thanks to the romanticization of the holiday by authors such as Chaucer and Shakespeare.
 The love-y vibes were further spurred on by Hallmark, which started mass producing valentines in 1913.

 Modern-day lovebirds may be looking forward to some romantic time with their partner, especially if it means you can steal a few hours for couple time and maybe a bit of romance.
 But in some cases, high expectations can seriously impact the holiday’s success.
 How can you plan a perfect date night?
 Find the perfect (appropriately sexy) gift?
 How can you deliver what your partner wants without anyone getting hurt feelings or overwhelmed?
 Also, single people may be looking at the upcoming holiday with dread, as the lack of a lover may cause some negative feelings and a serious case of FOMO.
 Love may be in the air, but so is anxiety.

 More from SheKnows

 Never fear — we asked some sex therapists, sexual health experts and psychologists for some amazing tips everyone can follow this Valentine’s Day.
 Self-love, communication and creative celebrations can up your satisfaction factor for the most romantic day of the year.

 For the single people: practice self-love!